Goindwal: Bhai Jetha (Guru Ram Das) at Goindwal

 Guru Ram Das, whose original name before becoming the Guru was Jetha, arrived at Goindwal to remain in contact with Guru Amar Das who he had seen previously at Khadur.
 Jetha started earning his bread by selling cooked beans however he spent most of his time in the service for the construction of the Baoli and in the community kitchen.
 Guru Amar Das and his wife Mata Mansa Devi recognized Bhai Jetha's upright character and steadfast service and decided to get their daughter, Bibi Bhani married to him, they married on 1 February 1554.
 The couple stayed in Goindwal to remain in the service of the Guru.
 They had three sons, Prithi Chand, Mahadev, and Arjun Dev (later known as Guru Arjan Dev).
 After Guru Amar Das`s successor, Guru Ram Das, had built up Amritsar and made it his permanent seat but devotees still continued to visit Goindval to have a dip in the sacred Baoli and pay homage at other local shrines.

+Emperor Akbar's visit

+In Akbarnama, Abu'l Fazl has reported Emperor Akbar's visit to Guru Arjan on his final departure from Lahore in 1598.

+"On 13 Azar [ 4 November, 1598] His Majesty crossed the river Beas on an elephant near Gobindwal, while the troops crossed over by a [boat] bridge.
+On this day, the house of Arjan Guru [spelt 'Gor'] received fresh lustre through His Majesty alighting there."